Posted on June 19th, 2010

-Blizzard has decided that they don’t want anyone charging for writing in-game addons.
+Blizzard has decided that they don’t want anyone making money from writing in-game addons.
 This isn’t too surprising.
 In broad strokes, you can go two ways when it comes to your game: you can try and hold onto all the potential profits yourself, or you can open up the ecosystem to others.
 Either direction has pros and cons.

 In this case, if we’re looking for specific addons which may have prompted the action, we gotta start with Carbonite.
 Carbonite is basically a quest guide with a million other features baked in; it makes it easier to level.
 Carbonite has two features which distinguish it from older attempts at commercial addons.